 High Court

-- M v Wandsworth LBC (2024) EWHC (Admin) unreported: successfully arguing that the council had made an official error when terminating a claimant’s housing benefit.
+- M v Wandsworth LBC (2024): successfully arguing that the council had made an official error when terminating a claimant’s housing benefit (as counsel).
 As this case was suspected to involve the use of the Housing Benefit Award Accuracy Initiative algorithm, it has received press coverage by the Independent.

-- Assisting the solicitor with conduct in R (Day) v SSWP [2021] EWHC 608 (Admin) [2021] P.T.S.R.
-1342 concerning the lawfulness of the SSWP’s policy on fine deductions from Universal Credit (as caseworker).
+- R (Day) v SSWP [2021] EWHC 608 (Admin) [2021] P.T.S.R.
+1342: concerning the lawfulness of the SSWP’s policy on fine deductions from Universal Credit (assisting solicitor with conduct as caseworker).
 The fine deductions were applied via an automated system.

 Upper Tribunal